Best Windows hosting: Top 4 ASP.NET hosting options

 |Best for||Reliable managed VPS to host commercial projects|

-Liquid Web specializes in managed VPS hosting with a focus on security and reliability.
+Liquid Web is another great Windows hosting provider that specializes in managed VPS hosting with a focus on security and reliability.
 While they have a reputation for being a bit pricey, you get what you pay for.
 It’s an all-included premium option for mission-critical Windows products.

 Liquid Web, when it comes to Windows plans, is a high-end solution with a set of very expensive perks: